cogitoergoread/cikk_archivum/markdown/bbc/DoThePoorHaveRightToLiveInExpensiveAreas_20101105.md

 - Jon Kelly
 categories:
 - BBC
-authors:
-- Additionally, the recent past offers warnings about what happens when the urban poor are displaced from their communities, Lynsey Hanley, author of Estates: An Intimate History, argues.
-title: "Additionally, the recent past offers warnings about what happens when the urban poor are displaced from their communities, Lynsey Hanley, author of Estates: An Intimate History, argues.:Do the poor have a right to live in expensive areas?"
+title: "Jon Kelly:Do the poor have a right to live in expensive areas?"
 date: "2010-01-05"
 ---
-> Additionally, the recent past offers warnings about what happens when the urban poor are displaced from their communities, Lynsey Hanley, author of Estates: An Intimate History, argues.: Do the poor have a right to live in expensive areas? - BBC; 2010-01-05
+> Jon Kelly: Do the poor have a right to live in expensive areas? - BBC; 2010-01-05

 The row over housing benefit has led to warnings of “social cleansing”.
 But can those on low incomes really have an entitlement to stay in expensive localities?